loda-lang/loda-programs/programs/oeis/list1.md

 * [A190035](http://oeis.org/A190035) ([L05 program](A190035.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..3 with the last equal to 3 and each after the second equal to the sum of one or two of the preceding three.
 * [A190036](http://oeis.org/A190036) ([L13 program](A190036.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..4 with the last equal to 4 and each after the second equal to the sum of one or two of the preceding three.
 * [A190037](http://oeis.org/A190037) ([L16 program](A190037.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..5 with the last equal to 5 and each after the second equal to the sum of one or two of the preceding three.
+* [A190038](http://oeis.org/A190038) ([L28 program](A190038.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..6 with the last equal to 6 and each after the second equal to the sum of one or two of the preceding three.
 * [A190062](http://oeis.org/A190062) ([L07 program](A190062.asm)): a(n) = n*Fibonacci(n) - Sum_{i=0..n-1} Fibonacci(i).
 * [A190089](http://oeis.org/A190089) ([L15 program](A190089.asm)): Row sums of the triangular matrix A190088.
 * [A190091](http://oeis.org/A190091) ([L07 program](A190091.asm)): Number of rhombuses on a (n+1) X 3 grid.